mary-ext/tangled.sh-mirror/docs/contributing.md

 using `git am`.
 At present, there is no squashing -- so please author your commits as they would appear on `master`, following the above guidelines.
+- If there is a lot of nesting, for example "appview: pages/templates/repo/fragments: ...", these can be truncated down to just "appview: repo/fragments: ...".
+If the change affects a lot of subdirectories, you may abbreviate to just the top-level names, e.g.
+"appview: ..." or "knotserver: ...".
+- Keep commits lowercased with no trailing period.
 - Use the imperative mood in the summary line (e.g., "fix bug" not "fixed bug" or "fixes bug").
 - Try to keep the summary line under 72 characters, but we aren't too fussed about this.
+- Follow the same formatting for PR titles if filled manually.
 - Don't include unrelated changes in the same commit.
 - Avoid noisy commit messages like "wip" or "final fix"—rewrite history before submitting if necessary.